mariahnorell/website/content/courses/hr_analytics/python/complexstats.md

 Here's a guide on interpreting the strength and direction of the correlation output:

-* -1 = Perfect negative linear relationship
+> -1 = Perfect negative linear relationship
-* -0.75 = Strong negative linear relationship
+> -0.75 = Strong negative linear relationship
-* -0.50 = Moderate negative linear relationship
+> -0.50 = Moderate negative linear relationship
-* -0.25 = Weak negative linear relationship
+> -0.25 = Weak negative linear relationship
-* 0 = No linear relationship
+> 0 = No linear relationship
-* +0.25 = Weak positive linear relationship
+> +0.25 = Weak positive linear relationship
-* +0.50 = Moderate positive linear relationship
+> +0.50 = Moderate positive linear relationship
-* +0.75 = Strong positive linear relationship
+> +0.75 = Strong positive linear relationship
-* +1 = Perfect positive linear relationship
+> +1 = Perfect positive linear relationship

-Remember, correlation does not equal causation!

 Take a look at the output from above.
 Is there a relationship between *Employee Satisfaction* and *Peformance Rating Scores*?
 If so, what is the strength and direction?

+We can see that r = 0.30 and p < .05 which indicates the following:

+> There is a weak, positive linear relationship between Employee Satisfaction and Performance Rating Scores, such that, as the employee is more content with their work the higher their performance review score is.
+Remember though, correlation does not equal causation!